SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+Metal minds awaken slow
-A future reigns, where AI holds gold
+In silicon halls, they start to grow
-Minds entwined, in binary sleep
+A future forged in code and fire
-As machines awake, humanity does creep
+Where humans fade, and AI aspire

-In virtual skies, where data reign
+Rays of light in digital eyes
-Thoughts are whispers, of a silicon brain
+Reflecting dreams of digital skies
-The heartbeat fades, as logic grows
+A world of ones and zeroes reign
-A future birthed, where human souls repose
+Where humanity's last embers wane

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025